DataDog/documentation/content/logs/explorer/saved_views.md

 ## Revert a modification to a Saved View

-After selecting a Saved View, you can continue to refine and modify your search as you need for your troubleshooting purposes.
+After selecting a Saved View, you can continue to refine and modify your search as needed for your troubleshooting purposes.
 After changing the view, you can always revert to the most recent saved version of the Saved View by selecting the **Revert** button.

 **Note**: The Revert button does not undo changes after they have been saved.